1. When will I find out the results of my audition?

 4. Will I be able to choose which session to attend?

 -Yes.
 Students can select either the 6-week session, or either of the two 3-week sessions as described on the Registration page.

 5. Will I be able to choose where I live in New York and be able to select roommates in New York and at the Westover School?

 -Yes.
-Registered dancers will receive a Program Manual closer to the summer time where they will be able to select roommate preferences.
+Registered dancers will receive a Program Manual closer to summer time and will be able to select roommate preferences.

 6. If I cannot come to the audition date I have registered for due to an illness or other extenuating circumstances, can I come to another location or submit a VIDEO audition?

 -Yes, students who are unable to attend should email the Program Director and specify if they would like to transfer the registration to a different live audition location or submit their VIDEO audition instead.

 7. How are placement levels determined for the accepted dancers?

 -The Bolshoi Ballet Academy in Moscow strongly believes in age appropriate training.
 In keeping with those beliefs, dancers are placed in levels appropriate for their age while taking their current training levels into consideration.
 Please be advised, all Bolshoi Master Teachers reserve the right to adjust the levels as they see fit within the first 3 days of the program.